tobiasb/rag-poc/README.md

 uv run python search_md.py "meeting notes from last Tuesday"
 ```

+## 🎓 Learning Tools

+Want to understand how semantic similarity works?
+Check out the interactive learning tools in the `learning/` folder:

+- **`similarity_playground.py`** - Explore how ChromaDB finds similar content
+- **`compare_similarity.py`** - Compare any two phrases to see their similarity score

+See [learning/README.md](learning/README.md) for detailed instructions.

 ## 🧪 How It Works

 1. **Chunking**: Your notes are split into ~500 character chunks (because even AI has attention limits)